 We will (ab)use PLT Redex to play a game of Peg Solitaire.
 Through this simple board game we will explore functional programming, pattern matching, contract verification, nondeterministic computation, visualization, typesetting, test generation, and so forth.
 This is a fun exercise of repurposing a tool for a task beyond its intended design, and it is a first step toward the virtuous cycle between knowing PLT Redex and reading papers.

 We begin with the minimum to go from nothing to playing the game as quickly as possible.
 We then start over and redo everything, going into more detail.
 We model Peg Solitaire elements (for example, pegs and boards) as terms and match them against patterns.
 We formalize the notion of which terms represent Peg Solitaire elements with a language and define metafunctions on this language.
-We model moves and the winning condition in Peg Solitaire with forms capable of nondeterministic computation: reduction relations, judgment forms, and predicate relations.
+We model moves and the winning condition in Peg Solitaire with forms capable of nondeterministic computation: reduction relations, predicate relations, and judgment forms.
 We play the game with the visualization tools.
 We glance at other features, including test generation and typesetting.
 Finally, we discuss limitations and related work, and conclude.